Sept. 19th - Oct - 20th, 2013 – Production

 John performed a rare solo concert of his songs at New York City's legendary Birdland on Monday Nov.
 3, 2008.
 He performed familiar material from his CDs, some songs from his recent Broadway show, "A Catered Affair" and also some seldom performed and brand new songs!

-World Premiere of John's Musical, "IT'S ONLY LIFE" was at the Rubicon Theatre from June 19, 2008 through July 13, 2008.
+World Premiere of John's Musical, "IT'S ONLY LIFE" at the Rubicon Theatre in Ventura, CA from June 19, 2008 through July 13, 2008.
 Click here for a short video. *The songbook is available now!*

 July 11th – August 7th, 2008